 - (A) Admissibility.
-The admissibility of evidence in all cases before the board and district commissions shall be determined under the criteria set forth in the Administrative Procedure Act, 3 V.S.A. § 810. - (B) Documents submitted for the record.
-Applications, certifications, and related documents accompanying applications submitted by parties shall be entered into the record of a case when they are accepted for filing by the district coordinator, district commission or board.
-However, all such documents shall be subject to evidentiary objections by parties to the proceeding.

-(C) Order of evidence.
+The admissibility of evidence in all cases before the board and district commissions shall be determined under the criteria set forth in the Administrative Procedure Act, 3 V.S.A.
+Section 810. - (B) Documents submitted for the record.
+Permit applications, permits, approvals, certifications, and related documents accompanying applications submitted by a party shall be entered into the record of a case when they are accepted for filing by the district coordinator, district commission or board.
+However, in any matter heard de novo by the board, no such document shall be a part of the evidentiary record unless the board has taken official notice of it, or unless it has been formally offered into evidence by a party, other parties have had an opportunity to raise evidentiary objections, and the document has been admitted into evidence. - (C) Order of evidence.
 The board or district commission shall receive evidence and testimony on any of the criteria in whatever order as appears to the board or district commission most expeditious and equitable.
 Upon conclusion of an offer of proof under a criterion, unless otherwise directed by the board or district commission, all other parties shall at that time present whatever evidence and testimony they intend to offer on the criterion before proceeding to another criterion.
-An applicant or a party may, however, request a partial review under the criteria in a particular sequence pursuant to Rule 21.

-- (D) Prefiled testimony.
+An applicant or a party may, however, request a partial review under the criteria in a particular sequence pursuant to Rule 21. - (D) Prefiled testimony.
 Any party to a contested case may elect to submit testimony to the board or district commission in writing.
 Such testimony must be clearly organized with respect to the criteria of the Act and any other issues which are addressed, and must contain a table of contents identifying the criteria and issues addressed. - (1) Notice and distribution.
 A party intending to utilize prefiled testimony must notify the board or commission and all other parties of the issues to be addressed and the witnesses to be used at least 14 days prior to the hearing at which this testimony will be offered.
 At least 7 days prior to the hearing, the offering party must submit a copy of the testimony to each party of record, to the district coordinator or board staff, and to each board or commission member who will be reviewing the testimony.
-These time requirements may be waived by the board or district commission upon a showing of good cause.

-- (2) Hearing procedure.
+These time requirements may be waived by the board or district commission upon a showing of good cause. - (2) Hearing procedure.
 Prefiled testimony is intended only to facilitate presentation of a witness's direct testimony.
 The witness must be present at the hearing to present his direct testimony in writing and to affirm its truthfulness.
 Objections to the admissibility of the testimony will be heard when it is offered unless an earlier deadline for objections has been established by the board or district commission.
 The witness must remain available for cross-examination.
 If the parties have received copies of the testimony in accordance with this Rule, the board or district commission may require that cross-examination proceed immediately. - (E) Prehearing submissions.
 The board or district commission may direct, by way of a prehearing conference order or otherwise, that all parties to a contested case submit to the board or district commission in advance of any scheduled hearing date, a copy of all proposed exhibits, a list of all proposed witnesses, a summary of all proposed testimony, memoranda concerning any issue in controversy, prefiled testimony, or such other information as the board or district commission deems appropriate.